Kneel on the floor holding both handles of the wheel using a pronated (overhand) grip.

 To make the wheel rollout more difficult, wear a weighted vest or perform it standing.

-The wheel rollout is not an ab exercise because there is very little waist flexion.
-Your abs and obliques only act as stabilizers and are therefore exercised isometrically.
+The wheel rollout is not an ab exercise because there is often either very little or no waist flexion.
+Most of the movement is in your hips and shoulders.
+Your abs and obliques usually only act as stabilizers.
+They contract isometrically to stabilize your waist.